MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 7.9

-It’s like how a strong person who’s formed a glob of spit on the tip of their tongue could easily spit it out.
+Just as a strong man might gather a lump of saliva on the tip of his tongue and easily spit it out…

 Seyyathāpi, ānanda, balavā puriso jivhagge kheḷapiṇḍaṁ saṁyūhitvā appakasirena vameyya;